hawkw/thingbuf/README.md

 ### Crate Feature Flags

-- **std**: Enables features that require the Rust standard library, such as synchronous (blocking) channels.
-This implicitly enables the "alloc" feature flag. _Enabled by default_.
+- **std** (_Enabled by default_): Enables features that require the Rust standard library, such as synchronous (blocking) channels.
+This implicitly enables the "alloc" feature flag.
 - **alloc**: Enables features that require `liballoc` (but not `libstd`).
 This enables `thingbuf` queues and asynchronous channels where the size of the channel is determined at runtime.
-- **static**: Enables the static (const-generic-based) `thingbuf` queues and channels.
-These can be used without dynamic memory allocation when the size of a queue or channel is known at compile-time. _Disabled by default (requires Rust 1.60 or newer)_.
+- **static** (_Disabled by default, requires Rust 1.59+_): Enables the static (const-generic-based) `thingbuf` queues and channels.
+These can be used without dynamic memory allocation when the size of a queue or channel is known at compile-time.

 ### Compiler Support